mesloubi2021/yankee/Readme.md

   ———
 ```

-When ready for a release, `yankee` will figure out what release number should be:
+When ready for a release, `yankee` will figure out what the release number should be:

 ```yaml
 $ yankee